bninni/line-driver/README.md

 var LineDriver = require('line-driver');
 ```

-For all of the examples, lets pretend that `example.txt` consists of the following:
+For all of the examples, let's pretend that `example.txt` consists of the following:
 ```
 1|	one
 2|	two